DannyBen/pundit_extra/README.md

 ## View Helpers:  `can?` and `cannot?`

-You can use the convenience methods `can?` and `cannot?` in any convreoller and view.
+You can use the convenience methods `can?` and `cannot?` in any controller and view.

 - `if can? :assign, @task` is the same as Pundit's `policy(@task).assign?`